I-129 Timeline: How Long Does Petition for a Nonimmigrant Worker Take?

 - 4For H-1B cap-subject filings, the employer must first be selected during the USCIS-announced registration period in March.

-- 5Premium processing (Form I-907, $2,965 as of the March 1, 2026 USCIS fee update) guarantees a USCIS response within 15 business days.
+- 5Premium processing (Form I-907, $2,965 as of the March 1, 2026 USCIS fee update) requires qualifying adjudicative action within 15 business days for eligible I-129 petitions.
 It does not guarantee approval.

 - 6An approved I-129 does not by itself authorize the worker to be in the US.
 The worker also needs valid status (I-94 update for in-country, visa stamp for consular).